 If you have any COVID-19 symptoms, you will receive a red pass.
 Be sure to tap your pass for additional information.
 If you have a red pass, you should not come to campus.
 Residential students should stay in their room.
 If you are able to, you may attend virtual meetings and classes.

 You will be contacted by a Shenandoah University health care professional to review your symptomatology.
-Depending on your conversation, they may change your pass to green, suggest a COVID-19 test, suggest that you continue to operate remotely, or more.
+Depending on your conversation, they may change your pass to another color suggest a COVID-19 test, suggest that you continue to operate remotely, or more.

 If you need to be in quarantine or isolation, the app will provide information about dining options.